-In this article, we will show you how to add a passwordless login in WordPress with magic links.
+In this article, we will show you how to add a password login in WordPress with magic links, giving a smoother, more enjoyable login experience for your users.

 What Is Passwordless Login?